-WHEREAS, the following actions related to requiring facial coverings in public are necessary and appropriate to balance the public’s interest in not being unduly burdened with the compelling public interest of providing for the health, safety and welfare of the residents of the City;
+WHEREAS, the following actions related to requiring facial coverings in public are necessary and appropriate to balance the public’s interest in not being unduly burdened with the compelling public interest of providing for the health, safety and welfare of the residents of the City of Winterville;

-NOW, THEREFORE, BE IT ORDAINED that for the protection of members of the public, facial coverings or masks shall be required within the City to slow the spread of COVID-19 as follows:
+NOW, THEREFORE, BE IT ORDAINED that for the protection of members of the public, facial coverings or masks shall be required within the publicly owned buildings within the City of Winterville to slow the spread of COVID-19 as follows:

 (b) For purposes of this Ordinance, the following terms are hereby defined as follows:

-(c) Except as otherwise provided in this Ordinance all persons in an entity or a public place shall wear a facial covering or mask over the mouth and nose at all times where other physical distancing measure may be difficult to maintain from non-cohabitating persons.
+(c) Except as otherwise provided in this Ordinance, all persons located in the interior of a public place shall wear a facial covering or mask over the mouth and nose at all times where other physical distancing measure may be difficult to maintain from noncohabitating person.

-(d) Facial coverings or masks are not required in the following circumstances:
+(d) Facial coverings or masks are not required inside a public place in the following circumstances:

-(1) A person who fails to comply with paragraph (c) of Section 1 of this Ordinance shall be first given a warning and an opportunity to put on a facial covering or mask, leave the entity, or comply with one of the exceptions in paragraph (d) of Section 1.
+(1) A person who fails to comply with paragraph (b) of Section 1 of this Ordinance shall be first given a warning and an opportunity to put on a facial covering or mask, leave the interior of the public place, or comply with one of the exceptions in paragraph (c) of Section 1.

 (2) If the person violating this Ordinance refuses or fails to comply with this Ordinance after being given a warning pursuant to subparagraph (1) of this paragraph then such person may be subject to a civil penalty of not more than $25.00 on the first offense and not more than $50.00 on the second and any subsequent offenses.

-(3) A notice of violation may be served by delivery into the hands of the suspected violator or by other reasonable process for serving notice of ordinance violations used by the City.
+(3) A notice of violation may be served by delivery into the hands of the suspected violator or by other reasonable process for serving notice of ordinance violations used by the City of Winterville

-This Ordinance shall be effective immediately and shall remain in effect until March 9, 2021 unless revised or repealed by further action of the Mayor and City Council.
+This Ordinance shall be effective immediately and shall remain in effect until revised or repealed by further action of the Mayor and City Council.